jdaw1/placemat/Documentation/PackingStyles.md

 ## Radius constraints

 There is aesthetic merit in imposing that radii are consistent across pages within a single session.
-This is controled by `ShrinkRadii`, which can be:
+This is controlled by `ShrinkRadii`, which can be:
 * `/NotAtAll`, which leaves each page at its own best possible;
 * `/ToSmallestSamePageOrdering`, which ensures consistency within each session;
 * `/ToSmallest`, which ensures consistency over the whole document;